• Skip to primary navigation

 slice of ham, potatoes, and brussels sprouts on plate

-Need a special Christmas dinner for one, that's ready to eat in 30 minutes?
-Look no farther than an easy ham and brussels sprouts dinner that you can make on a sheet pan.
-Cook some mashed potatoes while the ham and veggies are cooking!
+Need a special, quick Christmas dinner for one?
+Look no farther than this easy ham and vegetables dinner that you can make on a sheet pan.
+Add mashed potatoes and you're ready to go in about 30 minutes!

 Table of contents